lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial1/tutorial.rst

 :math:`K`, is equal to zero during energy minimization and then
 increases rapidly during molecular dynamics until it reaches
 a plateau value of about 1.5.

+..
+    From the information
+    printed in the *Output* window, one can see that the temperature
+    starts from 0 but rapidly reaches the requested value and
+    stabilizes itself near :math:`T=1` temperature units.
+One can also observe that
+    the potential energy, :math:`U`, rapidly decreases during energy
+    minimization (see the figure below).
+After
+    the molecular dynamics simulation starts, :math:`U` increases until
+    it reaches a plateau value of about -0.25.
+The kinetic energy,
+    :math:`K`, is equal to zero during energy minimization and then
+    increases rapidly during molecular dynamics until it reaches
+    a plateau value of about 1.5.

 .. figure:: figures/LJ-energy-dm.png
     :class: only-dark